jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

 means- turn into the subject of the sentence description- like genitive of characteristic- of great character In each dictionary entry, give most correct meaning, but leave fundamental meanings

+Read the first chunk again

+Gathering testimonia, try to collate this work
+Think about what an introduction would need to have what kinds of information, headings and subheadings for this intro Work with factual information, dates and names,
+    Use Simmons for this, look at way he constructs his arguments and data used What would life of Arnobius look like
+      About to pick up Arnobius for the first time, what would I need to know?